Project-Oberon/Source-Code/README.md

 # Project Oberon Source Code

 Project Oberon is a single user operating system developed by Niklaus Wirth and Jurg Gutknecht.
-The Oberon operating system was originally developed as part of the NS32032-based Ceres workstation project.
+The Oberon operating system was originally developed as part of the NS32032-based CERES workstation project.

 **CERES Oberon V2**: Main developers, Niklaus Wirth and Jurg Gutknecht.
 The sources from the book "Project Oberon".